DFHack/dfhack/docs/Lua API.rst

 * ``dfhack.constructions.insert(construction)``

   Properly inserts the given construction into the game.
+Returns false and fails to insert if there was already a construction at the position.

 Kitchen module
 --------------